MatthewMcGonagle/MatthewMcGonagle.github.io/programming/_posts/2018-03-19-MetropolisIterator.md

 The Metropolis algorithm allows one to create samples for a probability distribution where you know the probability density at any given point.
 We will give a brief overview of how the Metropolis algorithm works in a later section.

+Note that we will be considering the more restrictive case of symmetric steps; so we are just using the Metropolis algorithm and not the more general Metropolis-Hastings algorithm.
+Therefore, especially since we are interested in keeping our class names short, we will use the name "Metropolis" instead of "Metropolis-Hastings".
+So, hopefully the knowledgeable reader will not take any offense at our ommission of "Hastings".

+If you are interested in a nice (and legally free!) reference on the Metropolis algorithm, please see [*Information Theory, Inference, and Learning Algorithms* by David MacKay](http://www.inference.org.uk/itprnn/book.pdf).
+However, we will give a very brief overview of the Metropolis algorithm later.

 Now let us briefly describe iterators in python.
 Iterators are classes that are defined to be iterable so that you can make use of the function `next()`.
 Iterators make sense for the Metropolis algorithm as the function `next()` should just give the next random sample from our probability distribution.